pentrail/acadia/README.md

 ## Rebasing an existing Atomic install

-> **Warning: This is not reccomended because you will not get any of the desktop configuration and theming changes**
+> **Warning: This is not recommended because you will not get any of the desktop configuration and theming changes**
 > [This is also an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.

 To rebase an existing atomic Fedora installation to the latest build: